RJWoodhead/elm-memo/README.md

 can be tested to decide whether to route a memo, and custom routers can be defined to handle special cases (like Memos with parameters)

-* Memos are atomic; each Cmd Msg may end up triggering a cascade of memos, all of which will be processed before the next Cmd Msg.
+* Memos are atomic; each Cmd Msg arriving at Main.elm's update function may end up triggering a cascade of memos, which in turn create new Msgs, all of which will be processed before the next Cmd Msg.

-* The order in which memos are processed is deterministic (and the list of msgs that are executed is saved in the application model for debugging purposes)
+* The order in which memos are processed is deterministic (and the list of Msgs that are processed is saved in the model for debugging purposes)

-* If the stack of memos gets too high (due to an infinite recursion caused by incorrect routing), the router declares a "memo blizzard" and gives up
+* If the stack of memos gets too high (due to an infinite recursion caused by incorrect routing), the router declares a "memo blizzard" and gives up.

 ### Setup

-Run the following setup steps

 1. Run `npm install` to install the build process dependancies
 2. Run `npm install gulp -g` to install the gulp executable globally